lynnfaraday/aresmush.com/tutorials/code/templates.md

 ### Common Templates

-Ares provides a few common templates in the Utils plugin that are used everywhere.
+Ares provides a few common templates in the Globals plugin that are used everywhere.
 The two most common are `BorderedDisplayTemplate` and `BorderedListTemplate`:

 ```text
     ------------------------------